GVThorne/GoldLinkAPI/docs/source/gv_items.rst

 	   </soap:Body>
 	</soap:Envelope>

-As you can see, the response has returned with a ``success`` result of true indicating the request was successful but also with a ``list`` attribute within the ``FindItemResult`` node.
+The response has returned with a ``success`` result of true indicating the request was successful but also with a ``list`` attribute within the ``FindItemResult`` node.
 This ``list`` attribute indicates how many records have returned with a SUMMARY of **Holdings Ltd**.

-From this result, it is apparent that there is no account with the name **Holdings Ltd** already in my Gold-Vision so I can then proceed to add the new account.
+There is no account with the name **Holdings Ltd** already in my Gold-Vision so the process to add a new Account can continue.

 Updating an Account
 ###################

-In the event that my :ref:`FindItem` request does return a result, you may decide that instead of creating a new account with the same name, you want to update the existing one instead.
-For example we may want to change ADDRESS_1 from **123 Old Street** to **321 New Street**.
-For this situation the :ref:`FindItem` response will look something like this:
+In the event that a :ref:`FindItem` request does return a ``list`` result set, it may be wise to update an existing Account rather than add a new one.
+For this situation the :ref:`FindItem` request above will return a response like this:

 .. code-block:: html